Accreditation Frequently Asked Questions

 It is best practice for staff whose role is purely administrative to have current BLS, but not mandatory.

-Registrants may only administer moderate sedation sedation to patients who are 12 years of age and under in out-of-hospital dental facilities when they are qualified and authorized to provide deep sedation and/or GA, or have completed training in a formal postgraduate program in pediatric dentistry that meets BCCOHP Standards.
+Licensees may only administer moderate sedation sedation to patients who are 12 years of age and under in out-of-hospital dental facilities when they are qualified and authorized to provide deep sedation and/or GA, or have completed training in a formal postgraduate program in pediatric dentistry that meets BCCOHP Standards.
 Practitioners who do not fall under these categories cannot provide moderate sedation services to patients 12 years of age and younger.

 Deep sedation and general anesthesia